hartwigmedical/hmftools/sv-linx/README.md

 #### Insertions
 An insertion event is modelled by LINX as a pair of structural variants which inserts a section of templated sequence from either another part of the genome WITHOUT disruption to the DNA at the source location OR from an external sequence such as an insertion from a viral genome.

 The most common class of insertion in tumor genomes by far are mobile element insertions, which are not typically active in the germline, but can be highly deregulated in many different types of cancer.
-Mobile elements insertions frequently insert short sequences of their own DNA sequence and templated segments from adjacent to the source LINE element, with sometimes many segments from the same source location being inserted at multiple locations around the genome [36].
-Mobile LINE elements can also cause SINE and pseudogene insertions.
-LINE insertion source breakends can be often difficult to map correctly on both ends, since they typically involve a repetitive LINE element at the start of the insertion element and a poly-A section at the end of the inserted section.
-LINX uses a combination of previously known active LINE element source information [CITE PCAWG] and identification of both the local breakpoint structure and POLY-A sequences to classify both fully and partially mapped breakpoints as LINE insertions.
+Mobile elements insertions frequently insert short sequences of their own DNA sequence and templated segments from adjacent to the source LINE region, with sometimes many segments from the same source location being inserted at multiple locations around the genome [36].
+Actived LINE can also cause SINE and pseudogene insertions.
+LINE insertion source breakends can be often difficult to map correctly on both ends, since they typically involve a repetitive LINE motif at the start of the insertion and a poly-A section at the end of the inserted section.
+LINX uses a combination of previously known active LINE source region information [CITE PCAWG] and identification of both the local breakpoint structure and POLY-A sequences to classify both fully and partially mapped breakpoints as LINE insertions.

 #### Double Minute
 Any 1 or 2 variant cluster which is predicted to form a closed loop by LINX without a centromere is resolved as a ‘double minute’.
 All variants must form part of the ecDNA to be classified as event type double minute, although ecDNA may also occur as part of a complex cluster.
 An exception is made for a simple DUP double minute clustered with an enclosing DEL, which is classified as double minute despite the DEL not being a part of the ecDNA structure.
 Complex clusters may also contain double minutes.